North Carolina men’s divorce attorneys provide answers to frequently asked questions about divorce laws and the divorce process in North Carolina.

 What forms do I need to file for a divorce in North Carolina?

-In order to file for divorce, you need a completed summons and a completed and verified complaint.
-In addition there is a fee that needs to be paid to the Clerk of Court.
+In order to file for divorce in NC, you need a completed summons and a completed and verified complaint.
+In addition, there is a fee that needs to be paid to the Clerk of Court.
 Please keep in mind there are additional forms that are required after the divorce has been filed (i.e. a Judgment of Divorce).

 The complaint is filed with the Clerk of Court once the form is completed and the required fee is paid.
 The complaint merely states what you are asking and why (i.e. an Absolute Divorce, the fact that the parties have been separated one year, and one of the parties has lived in North Carolina for at least six months).